 - Then, under Toolpaths, change your Engraving Depth.
 We typically set our depth to 0.003”, but this may vary depending on your design.

 - Scroll down to the Advanced SVG dropdown menu.
 Select “Use Advanced SVG Handling”.
-This tells the Bantam Tools software to read the colors in our SVG and use them to determine how the Desktop CNC Milling Machine will mill the fills and strokes.
+This tells the Bantam Tools software to read the colors in our SVG and use them to determine how the desktop CNC machine will mill the fills and strokes.

 Additional Tips & Tricks